 - North Carolina

-The question to ask is why?
-Why are so many people deciding to trust their important retirement income money to annuities?
+The question to ask is, why?
+Why do so many people trust their necessary retirement income money to annuities?

-The answer is as basic as can be, annuities offer no market downside, only increases.
-Annuities provide safety and security.
+The answer is as essential as can be; annuities offer no market downside, only increases.
+Grants provide safety and security.
 Annuities can provide lifetime income regardless of how long you live, and spouses can be included!
-Annuities are guaranteed by the issuer of the contract and are highly regulated by each state department of insurance.
+Annuities are guaranteed by the contract issuer and are highly regulated by each state’s insurance department.

 The predictive annuity purchasing data also correlates to households likely to make digital purchases.
 Making digital purchases is a sign of ‘tuned-in-ness.’
-In other words, those who have greater access to information trend to purchasing annuities in higher numbers.
+In other words, those with greater access to information tend to purchase annuities in higher numbers.

-The data shows awareness of annuity products is lower than other financial products such as Banks CDs, stocks, bonds, mutual funds, and real estate investment trusts.
+The data shows awareness of annuity products is lower than other financial products such as Bank CDs, stocks, bonds, mutual funds, and real estate investment trusts.

-The study didn’t conclude exactly why market awareness for annuities is lower than other products, but James Thompson from Annuity Marketing Data Partners believes it’s due to poor comprehensive marketing by the insurance industry who sells annuities.
+The study didn’t conclude exactly why market awareness for annuities is lower than for other products.
+Still, James Thompson from Annuity Marketing Data Partners believes it’s due to poor comprehensive marketing by the insurance industry that sells annuities.

 Thompson said: “Annuities are conservative investments and insurance companies believe the products speak for themselves.
 They don’t believe in spending resources on expensive marketing and having to pass those costs onto consumers, right or wrong.”